abeltranes/abeltranes.github.io/docs/API_Services_Bulksales_2.md

     Total = Total1 + Total2 + Total3

-    	-- Calculate Total net:
+    	* Calculate Total net:

-	&nbsp;
 	If taxes and amounts are greather than 0:
         TotalNet1 = (amount1 * 100) / tax1
     	TotalNet2 = (amount2 * 100) / tax2
 	TotalNet3 = (amount3 * 100) / tax3
 	If any of the taxes is 0 the Total will be equal to the Amount of the tax that was 0, for example, if tax1 = 0:
 	TotalNet1 = amount1
 	TotalNet = TotalNet1 + TotalNet2 + TotalNet3

 After performing these calculations, the sales record and the log record are inserted or updatedin bbdd.